CiscoDevNet/terraform-provider-intersight/website/docs/d/softwarerepository_operating_system_file.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_softwarerepository_operating_system_file"
 description: |-
-        An operating system image that resides either in an external repository or has been imported to the local repository.
-If the file is available in the local repository, it is marked as cached.
-If not, it represents a pointer to a file in an external repository.
+        The OperatingSystemFile object represents an operating system image that can reside in an external repository or be imported to a local repository.
+It supports efficient software deployment and upgrade processes.
+        #### Purpose
+        OperatingSystemFile serves as the repository for OS images, ensuring that systems can be updated and maintained with the latest operating system versions.
+        #### Key Concepts
+        - **OS Management:** Provides a structured approach to managing operating system images, supporting efficient upgrades.
+        - **Deployment Support:** Facilitates software deployment through readily available OS images.
+        - **Catalog Integration:** Works seamlessly with the Intersight catalog for comprehensive OS image management.
+        - **Security:** Ensures image integrity and security through checksums and encryption.

 ---

 # Data Source: intersight_softwarerepository_operating_system_file
-An operating system image that resides either in an external repository or has been imported to the local repository.
-If the file is available in the local repository, it is marked as cached.
-If not, it represents a pointer to a file in an external repository.
+The OperatingSystemFile object represents an operating system image that can reside in an external repository or be imported to a local repository.
+It supports efficient software deployment and upgrade processes.
+#### Purpose
+OperatingSystemFile serves as the repository for OS images, ensuring that systems can be updated and maintained with the latest operating system versions.
+#### Key Concepts
+- **OS Management:** Provides a structured approach to managing operating system images, supporting efficient upgrades.
+- **Deployment Support:** Facilitates software deployment through readily available OS images.
+- **Catalog Integration:** Works seamlessly with the Intersight catalog for comprehensive OS image management.
+- **Security:** Ensures image integrity and security through checksums and encryption.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.